dell/omnia/docs/source/Contributing/pullrequests.rst

 ---------------

 Be sure to fully describe the pull request.
 Ideally, your PR description will contain:
-    1. A description of the main point (that is, why was this PR made?),
+    1. A description of the main point (i.e., why was this PR made?),
-    2. Linking text to the related issue (that is, This PR closes issue #<issue_number>),
+    2. Linking text to the related issue (i.e., This PR closes issue #<issue_number>),
     3. How the changes solves the problem
     4. How to verify that the changes work correctly.